 He called back a week later and surprisingly reached me again.
 He said he was hoping to speak to me to tell me the great news!
 He told me he has had the best sleep since the day we prayed that scripture.
 Glory to God and His promises!
 Be blessed!

 Another scripture for sleep:

 I will both lay me down in peace, and sleep: for thou, Lord, only makest me dwell in safety.
-Psalm 4:8
+Psalms 4:8